 Located in the McClay Library, the Hope Café provides a welcome respite from studying, serving delicious breakfasts, lunch dishes and snacks in a light and airy space.
 You’ll love the mouth-watering specials, and their freshly-prepared sandwiches and salads are available to take away for lunch on-the-go.

-With branches at Queen’s Sport PEC, the Medical Biology Centre and the Student’s Union, Clements are – as they say themselves – ‘religious about coffee’.
-Specialising in sourcing only the finest coffee, Clements aim for full traceability to origin, farm and farmer wherever possible.
+With branches at Queen’s Sport PEC, the Medical Biology Center and the Students' Union, Clements are – as they say themselves – ‘religious about coffee’.
+Specializing in sourcing only the finest coffee, Clements aims for full traceability to origin, farm and farmer wherever possible.

 You’ll find Café Carberry at the INTO Study Center, so it’s perfect for grabbing a drink or snack between lessons.
 Their menu features a range of fairtrade tea and coffee, along with breakfast and lunch dishes including toasties, soups and sandwiches.